-Digoxin is a prescription drug approved by the Food and Drug Administration (FDA) to treat mild to moderate heart failure and atrial fibrillation.
-Digoxin may also be prescribed in cases of pulmonary hypertension.
+Digoxin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with mild to moderate heart failure and atrial fibrillation.
+It is also approved to treat children with health failure and myocardial contractility.
+Digoxin is sometimes prescribed off-label in cases of pulmonary hypertension.
 Digoxin is sold under the brand names Lanoxin and Digitek.

 Digoxin is a digitalis drug.
 Digitalis drugs are believed to work by increasing the force with which the heart beats and controlling irregular heart rhythms.